Modern Communications Operating Model (MCOM 2.0)

 Since the publication of MCOM, the world of communications has continued to evolve at an accelerated pace.

 5 Trends in Leading-Edge Communications sets out five current and predicted trends across the profession, providing prompts to inform best practice and stimulating thought around longer-term strategies and agile principles.

 MCOM2.0: the way forward (how the model has changed)

 MCOM2.0 is built around five disciplines with strategic communication at the core.

-The five core disciplines are underpinned by a number of professional practices that should be consistently applied by practitioners across all MCOM disciplines.
+The 5 core disciplines are underpinned by a number of professional practices that should be consistently applied by practitioners across all MCOM disciplines.
 Essential practices include campaigning and the OASIS (Objective, Audience insight, Strategy, Implementation, Scoring/evaluation) model.
 Previously defined as a discipline, campaigning is now more clearly recognised in MCOM2.0 as an essential practice for all disciplines.

 In MCOM2.0, we acknowledge that there is no communications discipline that has not been and will not continue to be transformed by digital technology.
 It recognises that we need a cultural and structural change in the way we approach digital and technology within communications – a recognition that it is not exclusively the domain of digital professionals (though they may exist within teams), but one for all government communicators.

 Government communicators may have a primary specialism in one MCOM discipline (such as media, internal communications) and may also have advanced specialist skills (for example those working in insight and evaluation, design and creative roles), they should all seek to develop capability in all MCOM disciplines.
 GCS members are supported in this by an extensive professional development curriculum, guides, tools and a programme of events and conferences sharing best practice with colleagues across all UK Government and devolved authority public services.